gitoldi/Get-Tree/README.md

 # Tree
 [![Powershellgallery Badge][psgallery-badge]][psgallery-status]

-_Not tested yet after major renaming!_
+__Not tested yet after major renaming!__

+The below text is from the source.
+Already started to remote the use of 'tree.exe' from Windows and use ONLY PowerShell!

+---

 List contents of directories in a tree-like format with colorization and lots of options.